COVID-19

 Masks

 Wearing a well-fitting mask or respirator that completely covers the nose and mouth reduces SARS-CoV-2 transmission.
-A properly fitted and appropriately worn respirator (e.g., N95 filtering facepiece respirator approved by the National Institute for Occupational Safety and Health) protects the wearer from inhaling airborne droplet nuclei.
-KN95s also offer a high level of protection.
-Well-fitting disposable surgical masks provide source control by helping reduce transmission from a person infected with SARS-CoV-2 to others within a shared space.
+When worn by a person who is infected, masks can serve as source control, reducing the spread of SARS-CoV-2 to others.
+This can be particularly important early in infection if the infected person is not able to isolate.
+Respiratory protection protects the wearer from inhaling infectious particles; this type of protection typically comes from respirators (e.g., N95 or KN95 respirators).
+NIOSH-approved respirators (including N95s) offer the highest level of protection.
 Masks made from layered finely woven products afford some protection, with the least amount of protection being offered by loosely woven cloth products.
 See more details about types of masks and respirators.
+Using masks can be particularly helpful in crowded indoor settings and during travel.